gadgetstogrow/TaskScheduler/README.md

 For more information checkout my Hackster.io page: https://www.hackster.io/GadgetsToGrow/

-The Original Task Scheduler code by Alan Burlison can be found here: http://bleaklow.com/2010/07/20/a_very_simple_arduino_task_manager.html
+The Original Task Scheduler code was written by Alan Burlison.
+The link is no longer available as of 10/6/2022.